 HQPL will continue to monitor air quality in accordance with the conditions of the Development Consent and will also review measures for improving dust management on site.
-Air quality monitoring during this reporting period demonstrates that air quality and dust levels are complying with the development consent criteria and the current OEH air quality goals, which are outlined in section 5.4 of the EIS (ADW, 2004).

 6.5 Biodiversity

 The 2004 Stage 2 EIS stated:

 The proposed extension will impact on four endangered species, one directly and the others indirectly.
 The impacts can be adequately mitigated to allow these species to continue to function unimpeded by the proposed extension.
 A conservation off-set of 16 hectares will be provided on adjacent land.
 The off-set will comprise similar habitat to that which will be disturbed by quarrying.
 The off-set will ensure an appropriate level of formal protection for threatened flora and fauna species in the long-term.